jdillard/personal-site/source/_posts/2025-05-03-deploy-docs-as-code-at-scale.md

 * **`{ref}`** — A reference to a version of the documentation.
 This could be a **git hash**, **branch name**, or **release tag**
 * **`{project}`** — The documentation project.
 For example, **package1** would refer to a specific library’s docs

+{: {{site.data.css.info-box}} }
+> **Note:** Groups offer two key advantages: they allow multiple documentation projects to be deployed together for a single commit, keeping everything in sync for a release; and they help reduce technical debt by making it easy to add new projects.
+It's recommended to build the group in parallel to streamline this process.

 For example, a URL that always serves the latest version of **package1** on the **develop** branch:

 ```